 Beware the creeper waves in the area and be sure to heed the safety advice of your guide while in the area.
 The area is often very wild and windswept so warm clothes are essential.

 Sólheimajökull is an outlet glacier of the much larger icecap of Mýrdalsjökull to the north.
 This so-called glacier tongue descends 8km from its parent and offers both beautiful views and stark evidence of the effects of climate change.
 The whole area is fascinating and otherworldly with ancient ice exposed anew each with each year that passes.

-There is a parking lot for visitors nearby, but due to the melting and retreat of the glacier, what was once a short stroll to the glacier is now a 20 minute walk.
+There is a parking lot for visitors nearby, but due to the melting and retreat of the glacier, what was once a short stroll to the glacier is now a 20-minute walk.
 The glacier retreated almost 1km between 2000 and 2015.
-This rapid melting has left behind interesting features such as moraines and steep mountains, big boulders of rock and a small glacier lagoon.
-The beautiful colour of the ice is ever-changing after rainfall one can see a distinctive blue hue to the ice.
-The vast grandeur of the area gives visitors a glimpse of the landscape changing power these mighty glaciers have wielded over the years.
+This rapid melting has left behind interesting features such as moraines and steep mountains, big boulders of rock, and a small glacier lagoon.
+The beautiful color of the ice is ever-changing after rainfall one can see a distinctive blue hue to the ice.
+The vast grandeur of the area gives visitors a glimpse of the landscape-changing power these mighty glaciers have wielded over the years.

 As with the rest of this day, a raincoat and sturdy shows will prove essential.
 If you walk behind the waterfall you will get wet, so it´s best to be prepared.

 This is the last stop of our day and we begin the meandering drive back to the city where you can continue your Icelandic escape.